meltyourface/blank/posts/Light-and-Darkness/The-Ritual-of-Dual-Ascension-Transcendence-through-Light-Darkness/index.md

 ## Title: The Ritual of Dual Ascension

-Objective: To vanquish personal hindrances and transcend self-imposed boundaries through the conjuration of Light and Darkness, and with the assistance of celestial and chthonic entities.
+**Objective**: To vanquish personal hindrances and transcend self-imposed boundaries through the conjuration of Light and Darkness, and with the assistance of celestial and chthonic entities.

 Required Magical Components: